This Information Security Plan (the “Plan”) describes Williams College’s safeguards to protect confidential personal information.

 A. Information Security Plan Coordinators

-Barron Koralesky, Chief Information Officer and Information Security Officer, Criss Laidlaw, Director of Administrative Information Systems, Matt Sheehy, Associate Vice President for Finance, and Jeffrey Jones, College Counsel serve as the coordinators of this Plan.
+Barron Koralesky, Chief Information Officer and Information Security Officer, Criss Laidlaw, Director of Administrative Information Systems, Matt Sheehy, Associate Vice President for Finance, and James Art, College Counsel serve as the coordinators of this Plan.
 They are responsible for assessing the risks associated with maintaining and transmitting CPI and implementing procedures to minimize those risks to Williams.

 B. Design and Implementation of Safeguards Program

 Employees in departments that use or have access to CPI in the course of their work for the College receive training on the importance of the confidentiality of CPI, including a review of the requirements of laws such as FERPA, HIPAA, GLBA, and the Massachusetts Identity Theft law.
 Employees are trained in how to avoid risks such as laptop theft, wireless snooping, phishing attacks, virus infections, and spyware.
 Employees are also trained in the importance of keeping passwords secure.
 Departments which routinely handle CPI are responsible for training their employees in controls and procedures to prevent employees from providing confidential information to unauthorized individuals.
 Employees are also trained how to properly dispose of documents that contain CPI.
 Each department responsible for maintaining CPI is instructed to take steps to protect CPI from destruction, loss or damage due to environmental hazards, such as fire and water damage or technical failures.
 These training efforts should help minimize risk and safeguard CPI security.